tinhutins/kubespray/README.md

     ansible-playbook -i inventory/tino-prod/inventory.ini cluster.yml --become --become-user=root --ask-vault-pass
 ```

-8. Clean Up - Once installation is complete, remove the Kubespray repo from your base setup:
-   Only when needed for install/modify/upgrade kubespray then clone it back into repo and always delete after finishing!
+8. Clean Up - Once installation is complete, remove the Kubespray repo from your base setup.
+Only when needed for example to modify or upgrade kubespray then clone it back into our repo and always delete after finishing!
 ```bash
     cd ../
     rm -rf kubespray/